-- Press the <♠> cross keys to select the desired shooting mode's icon. - Turn the < > dial to select a shooting mode. - Kids For shooting kids in motion.
-Continuous shooting with subject kept in focus.

-You can also select the shooting mode icon and press <SET> to display a selection of shooting modes from which you can select one.
+- Press the < > cross keys to select the desired shooting mode's icon. - Turn the < >> dial to select a shooting mode. - You can also select the shooting mode icon and press <SET > to display a selection of shooting modes from which you can select one.